9 Best Freshdesk Alternatives in 2026 (Free and Paid, AI Costed)

 Best for: large teams that need deep omnichannel ticketing, SLAs, and routing at scale.

-Zendesk is the heavyweight enterprise help desk, more powerful than Freshdesk but more expensive: $55 to $115 a seat plus a ~$50/seat AI add-on and per-resolution fees.
+Zendesk is the heavyweight enterprise help desk, more powerful than Freshdesk but more expensive: $19 buys email-only Support Team, the real Suite runs $55 to $115 a seat, and AI adds a $50-a-seat Copilot plus metered resolutions at a rate Zendesk does not publish.
 A fit when you have genuinely outgrown Freshdesk and need enterprise depth.

 Zendesk support workspace